mohitk05/my-website/posts/2026/case-for-software-change-observability.md

 Change is an inherent part of software systems.
 ## Today's observability picture - _change_ is an afterthought
 We are deep into observability in 2025 and OpenTelemetry is _the_ standard for observability.
 There were a few key themes in 2025 and going into 2026 about what observability should look like.
-Something that interest me, especially in context of this post (sources linked below [^1], [^2]):
+Some of them that interest me, especially in context of this post (sources linked below [^1], [^2]):
 * Cost management for observability
 * Increasing push to show business impact
 * More AI-Driven Intelligence